Diagnosis (American TV series): Episode 3: The Wisdom of the Crowd

 Dr. Lisa Sanders took out to publish Willie’s story and awaited the response with a possible diagnosis.
 Dr. Sanders expresses her disappointment in the fact that even if they are able to find a diagnosis or treatment for his illness, he may not be able to recover all the memories he has already lost.
 From the hundreds of responses Dr. Sanders highlighted 2 very interesting possibilities one caused by a virus and the other caused by an autoimmune disorder.
 The first possibility is Progressive Multifocal Leukoencephalopathy that is caused by a virus and destroys the brain's ability to translate information.
 The second possibility is a very rare autoimmune disease by the name of Neuro-Behcet’s that causes inflammation and ulceration in different types of the body.
-Neither of these diagnoses seemed to fit Willie exactly because of key features such as Willie’s very strong immune system and the fact that he had no response on steroids.
+Neither of these diagnoses seemed to fit Willie exactly because of key features such as Willie’s very strong immune system and the fact that he had no response to steroids.
 Due to Willie’s background in the Army, the suggestion of the Gulf War Illness was brought up.
-When Dr. Sanders brought this idea to another physician for a second diagnosis, they highlighted key similarities of symptoms between Willie and the Gulf War Illness despite his being much more severe.
-The idea of the Gulf War Illness was tossed around as a possibility and brought up to many Physicians for second opinions, each one highlighting his symptoms are much more severe, and suggesting the possibility of testing for further clarity.
-To better understand the chances of Willie having GWI, they need to know if he was exposed to the toxins present during the Gulf War.
+When Dr. Sanders brought this idea to another physician for a second diagnosis, they highlighted key similarities between Willie's condition and the Gulf War Illness despite his being much more severe.
+The idea of the Gulf War Illness was tossed around as a possibility and brought up to many physicians for second opinions, each one highlighting his symptoms are much more severe, and suggesting the possibility of testing for further clarity.
+To better understand the chances of Willie having the Gulf War Illness, they need to know if he was exposed to the toxins present during the Gulf War.
 However, the military provided him with no records of any medical discrepancies caused by actions during war.
-If Willie was to be diagnosed with Gulf War Illness he would not have a course of treatment, he would have to learn to cope with the disease until a treatment becomes available in the hopeful near future.
+If Willie was to be diagnosed with Gulf War Illness, he would not have a course of treatment.
+He would have to learn to cope with the disease until a treatment becomes available in the future.
 Willie and his wife go to visit a Marine Veteran who was diagnosed with Gulf War Illness to be able to relate any similarities and narrow down the possibilities.